Jaymee Haefner

-Jaymee Haefner is an American harpist, recording artist, and professor of harp at the University of North Texas College of Music.
-She is known for her international performing career, publications on the French harpist and composer Henriette Renié, and extensive work as a pedagogue and chamber musician.
+Jaymee Haefner is an American harpist, recording artist, and music educator.
+She is a University Distinguished Research Professor and professor of harp at the University of North Texas College of Music.
+Her work includes performances and recordings as a soloist and chamber musician, publications on the French harpist and composer Henriette Renié, and service in harp organizations.

 Career

 Academic

 Haefner joined the University of North Texas (UNT) College of Music in 2006 as a lecturer in harp.
 She was appointed assistant professor in 2016, promoted to associate professor in 2020, and in the same year was appointed Director of Graduate Studies for the College of Music.
-She became a Full Professor in 2024.
+She became a full professor in 2024.

+In 2025, UNT named Haefner a University Distinguished Research Professor in Instrumental Studies.

 Performance

 Haefner performs internationally as a soloist, chamber musician, and orchestral harpist.
 She is principal harpist of the Wichita Falls Symphony Orchestra and has performed with the Dallas Symphony Orchestra, The Dallas Opera, and the Fort Worth Symphony Orchestra.

 She has appeared as concerto soloist with the Saginaw Bay Symphony Orchestra, Wichita Falls Symphony Orchestra, University of North Texas Symphony Orchestra, Texarkana Symphony Orchestra, and at the Crested Butte Music Festival.
 Her chamber collaborations include performances with Chamber Music International, the Crimson Duo, and the Dallas Harp Quartet.

 Haefner has premiered works by Libby Larsen, Paul Patterson, Kirsten Broberg, Gary Schocker, Joseph Klein, Patricio da Silva, and other contemporary composers.